Fire Walk With Me

 holds up the ring in Laura's memory of the dream, it is

-obscuring his left eye, almost as if the round, green
+obscuring his right eye, almost as if the round, green

 centerpiece of the ring is standing in for his iris.
 And